About Dr. Elizabeth

 Teaching and Leadership

-As a former Assistant Professor of Counseling and Human Development at The George Washington University in Washington, DC, I have taught the following courses to master's- and doctoral-level students who are training to become counselors:
+As a former Assistant Professor of Counseling and Human Development at The George Washington University, I have taught the following courses to master's- and doctoral-level students who are training to become counselors:

 -